MartyJek/RnD-Graduation-MJ/content/Minor DC - Digital Garden/Topics/Permacomputing.md

 #### Issue

 For the past decades, art academies have expanded their curricula from traditional fine art practices, such as painting and sculpture, to work with computer technology.
 It can take the form of an installation, a performance, a graphic design, a data visualisation, and will often use computer technology for the making, publishing, and circulation of the work.
-However, artists and designers are not educated to assess to which degree their practice could be environmentally problematic and extractive.
-This is an issue by itself and gets worse once entering both speculative and applied practices that have the ambition to engage with environmental issues.
+However, ==artists and designers are not educated to assess to which degree their practice could be environmentally problematic and extractive.== This is an issue by itself and gets worse once entering both speculative and applied practices that have the ambition to engage with environmental issues.

 For instance, a graphic designer can be commissioned to program an interactive website to explain the energy impact of digital media.
 If the website is programmed in a way that requires resource-intensive computing in data centres and drains the batteries of the visitor's phone or laptop, then instead of being an exemplary and generative contribution, it risks to remain symbolic, or in a performative contradiction to its stated goal.
 At worst, it may even be an alibi for environmentally harmful practices and technologies.
 This is a problem because it seriously weakens and undermines the interdependent relation between the cultural sector, art and design education, and policymaking.
 It is also a missed opportunity to showcase forward-looking practices that could be both creative and more sustainable.

-Permacomputing could promote a transition from a system where creative practitioners use the latest digital tools and media, regardless of environmental consequences, to a more strategic system in which digital tools and media of all generations, are carefully combined, crafted and used to form a less extractive practice.
+==Permacomputing could promote a transition from a system where creative practitioners use the latest digital tools and media, regardless of environmental consequences, to a more strategic system in which digital tools and media of all generations, are carefully combined, crafted and used to form a less extractive practice.==

 # Related Concepts